Scottsdale, Arizona: Government

-Scottsdale is governed by a mayor and city council, all of whom are elected "at large" to represent the entire city.
+Scottsdale is governed by a mayor and city council, all of whom are elected "at large" to represent the entire city rather than districts within the city.
 A city manager is responsible for the executive leadership of the city staff, as well as implementing council policies, developing programs and budgets to respond to council goals, and ensuring citizens receive effective and efficient city services.
 The city manager also serves as the city treasurer.

-As of 2025, the current mayor is David Ortega.
+As of 2025, the current mayor is Scottsdale native Lisa Borowsky.

-Scottsdale is part of Arizona's 6th congressional district.
+Scottsdale is part of Arizona's 1st congressional district.

 The distinctive Scottsdale City Hall was designed by architect Bennie Gonzales in 1968, and was designed with an interior kiva for community meetings.

 Politics

 Education

-Public education in Scottsdale is provided for by both the Scottsdale Unified School District (SUSD), which serves most of Scottsdale, most of the town of Paradise Valley, as well as parts of Tempe and east Phoenix, and the Paradise Valley Unified School District (PVUSD), which serves northeast Phoenix and North Scottsdale.
+Public education in Scottsdale is provided for by multiple school districts.
+Scottsdale Unified School District (SUSD) serves most of Scottsdale, most of the town of Paradise Valley, as well as parts of Tempe and east Phoenix.
+The Paradise Valley Unified School District (PVUSD), serves northeast Phoenix and North Scottsdale.
 SUSD serves 25,668 students in 33 schools and employs 3,862, including 1,551 teachers.
 SUSD's 33 schools include five high schools: Arcadia High School, Coronado High School, Chaparral High School, Desert Mountain High School, and Saguaro High School.
 PVUSD is the 7th largest school district in the state, with approximately 30,000 students and 3,800 employees.
 It contains 47 schools, including 7 high schools.
 The high schools which serve portions of Scottsdale are Horizon High School and Pinnacle High School.
+Other portions of Scottsdale are in the Cave Creek Unified School District, the Fountain Hills Unified School District, and the Balsz Elementary School District and Phoenix Union High School District.

 The primary institution of higher education in the city is Scottsdale Community College, which opened in 1970 on the Salt River Pima Maricopa Indian Reservation.
 In 1999, the school opened a second campus in the Scottsdale Airpark allowing it to serve the business community and north Scottsdale.
 Other institutions of higher education with locations in Scottsdale include the Mayo Clinic School of Medicine, University of Phoenix, Gateway Seminary, and the Scottsdale Culinary Institute.
 Many students at nearby Arizona State University in Tempe live in Scottsdale and commute.

 Scottsdale has a main branch and four branches within the Scottsdale Public Library System.